Skip to main content

 Reward callback setup additional information

-The reward callback is set within the initialization step.
+The reward callback can be set via initialize.
 It is required for apps using in-app callbacks for rewards.
 Here we are just defining something that you are able to do with the rewards that are returned.

 rewardCallback = { rewards -> showRewardToast(rewards) }